owenstranathan/owenstranathan.github.io/About.md

 #### Bender

-One of the first projects I worked on at appfigures was a CI/CD bot which I loving named "Bender", after my favorite cartoon robot.
+One of the first projects I worked on at appfigures was a CI/CD bot which I lovingly named "Bender", after my favorite cartoon robot.
 Bender listens on an endpoint for a webhook from our CI platform and posts to a slack channel when a build succeeds to allow engineers at appfigures to "bless" a build before deploying them to a kubernetes cluster.

+#### iOS SDKs

+Since completing work on our CI/CD pipeline I've spent most of my time focusing on our iOS sdk analysis tools.
+I can't really give the details, just know that I have a healthy level of hate for Apple as a result.

 ## What I like to do when I don't have to be doing anything